University of Texas at San Antonio: Establishment (1969 to 1970s)

 The University of Texas at San Antonio was officially founded on June 5, 1969, by the 61st Texas Legislature as H.B.
 42 and signed into law by Governor Preston Smith.
 Frank Lombardino, a conservative Democrat who represented northwest Bexar County in the state legislature, was known as the "father of UTSA" due to his impassioned advocacy for the institution.
 When Governor Smith signed the bill officially establishing the university, he did so on the back of Lombardino in a ceremony in front of the Alamo.
 At the university's inaugural commencement, the first diploma was also signed on Lombardino's back.

 In 1970, the University of Texas Board of Regents appointed the university's first president, Arleigh B. Templeton, who served from 1970 to 1972, and received a land donation of 600 acre in far northwest San Antonio for the site of UTSA.
 The architecture firm of Ford, Powell and Carson Inc. was assigned to develop a master plan for the university.
-O'Neil Ford, the designer of both the Tower of the Americas and the Trinity University tower, designed the campus to be reminiscent of an Italian village.
+O'Neil Ford, the designer of both the Tower of the Americas and the Trinity University tower (Murchison Tower), designed the campus to be evocative of an Italian village.

-Sombrilla Plaza, O'Neil Ford and Milton Babbitt designed the Main Campus, including The Sombrilla.
+Sombrilla Plaza.
+O'Neil Ford, and Milton Babbitt designed the Main Campus, including this plaza.

 The 671 graduate students composing the first class at the university began attending classes on June 5, 1973.
 Upperclassmen and lowerclassmen were admitted in 1975 and 1976, respectively.
 Students temporarily attended class at the Koger Center, which also housed administrative offices until 1975, when construction on the Main Campus was completed.
-Enrollment during this time numbered 4,433 students.
-UTSA began with five colleges: Business, Fine and Applied Arts, Humanities and Social Sciences, Multidisciplinary Studies and Science and Mathematics.
+Enrollment at this time numbered 4,433 students.
+UTSA began with five colleges: Business, Fine and Applied Arts, Humanities and Social Sciences, Multidisciplinary Studies, and Science and Mathematics.